 Medicare supplement companies have to clearly state that only one person can be covered in a single Medicare supplement plan, and in case of married couple, both husband and wife need to purchase separate policies.

 In the market there are many look a-like policies such as Medicaid, veteran’s benefits, employer’s or union’s plan, or long term care insurance policies, but they are different to Medicare supplement plans.
 It is essential that you choose genuine supplemental insurance to compliment your original Medicare policies.

 Products and Services Covered under Medicare Supplement Plans:

 “Standardized” Medigap policies are also sold by Medicare supplement companies; all the policies are given the letters A, B, C, D, F, G, K, L, M, and N to distinguish one from the other.
 All the standardized insurance companies are required to provide the same basic benefits irrespective of the insurance company from which it is bought.

 As per regulations, every Medicare supplement company must provide Medicare supplement Plan A in case they are offering any other policy under Medigap.
-There is no compulsion that the entire Medigap Insurance plan will be available in your state, neither every plan has to have all the basic benefits.
+There is no compulsion that the entire Medigap Insurance plan will be available in your state; not every plan has to have all the basic benefits.

-Benefits that are included in the Medicare supplement plans are:
+Benefits that are included in Medicare supplement plans are:

 - Medicare Part A and part B copayment or coinsurance

 - Deductibles for Medicare Part A and Part B

 - Emergency foreign travel